Best daily deals

 The main app for the AirPods Pro is the iOS/iPadOS Settings app, and you’ll need an Apple device to receive firmware updates.
 While Android device owners can connect to the AirPods Pro (2nd Generation) and listen to music or make calls, they won’t be able to use the features detailed here.

-You can access a handful of things from the Settings app, like the previously mentioned ear tip fit test.
+The Settings app allows you to access a handful of things, like the previously mentioned ear tip fit test.
 Once you confirm your selected ear tips, it’s time to rename your AirPods, select your listening mode (ANC on/off, Transparency on/off), and customize the tap-and-hold function of each earbud.
-You can even go so far as to dictate whether the left or right bud’s microphones are used for phone calls.
+You can even dictate whether the left or right bud’s microphones are used for phone calls.
 We recommend leaving it set to “Automatically Switch AirPods.”

 Screen shots of the Apple AirPods Pro (2nd generation) pairing pop-up cards on an iPhone.

-When you first pair the AirPods Pro (2nd gen) to your iPhone, you’re met with a few pop-up cards.
+When you first pair the AirPods Pro (2nd gen) with your iPhone, a few pop-up cards appear.

 To find your lost AirPods, you’ll want to open the Find My app on your iOS/iPadOS device.
 Upon pairing, your AirPods Pro (2nd Generation) automatically links to your Find My app.
 From there, you can locate each earbud or the case.
 You can even choose to be notified when you leave the case or earbuds behind and exempt specific locations like your home.